wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-flow.md

 3. You may see a screen here confirming your flow connections.
 Select **Continue**.

-4. you'll now see the flow template, with the Power Virtual Agents input and output steps.
+4. You'll now see the flow template, with the Power Virtual Agents input and output steps.
 We aren't bringing any inputs from the chat into this flow, so we don’t need to do anything here in that first stage. **Add an action** between the input and output steps.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting Add an action button.](../media/add-action.png)](../media/add-action.png#lightbox)